The-Math-God/jellyfin-tizen-builds-intro-skipper/README.md

 this has been modified to have the intro skipper button

+due to 10.8.12 being the latest webui for intro skipper until newer versions are made i can't make any updates

 ## Installation
 For a one step install process using Docker, check out this guide made by Georift [Georift/install-jellyfin-tizen](https://github.com/Georift/install-jellyfin-tizen).